keu/docs/guides/templating.md

 Templating from files speeds development because an integrated development environment (IDE) can apply language-specific syntax highlighting on the script.
 This wouldn't be possible if your script is defined as a big string of Airflow code.

-By default, Airflow searches for `script.sh` relative to the directory the DAG file is defined in.
-So, if your DAG is stored in `/path/to/dag.py` and your script is stored in `/path/to/scripts/script.sh`, you set the value of `bash_command` to `scripts/script.sh`.
+By default, Airflow searches for the location of your scripts relative to the directory the DAG file is defined in.
+So, if your DAG is stored in `/path/to/dag.py` and your script is stored in `/path/to/scripts/script.sh`, you would update the value of `bash_command` in the previous example to `scripts/script.sh`.

-Additional search paths can be controlled at the DAG-level with the `template_searchpath` argument.
-For example:
+Alternatively, you can set a base path for templates at the DAG-level with the `template_searchpath` argument.
+For example, the following DAG would look for `script.sh` at `/tmp/script.sh`:

 ```python
 with DAG(..., template_searchpath="/tmp") as dag: